 Our College was established in 1979 with 29 students and 3 teachers.

 Since then God has always met the needs of the College for the benefit of His children and His glory.
-Our numbers have grown steadily and in 2017 were over 710 students with approximately 100 staff members.
+Our numbers have grown steadily and in 2019 are approximately 740 students and 100 staff members.

 We have continually sought God to know His vision for the College, and by setting our goals and trusting in Him we have seen His blessings.